Predictia/AQUA/diagnostics/seaice/README.md

 ### Folders

-- `diagnostics/seaice`: contains the code of the diagnostic
+- `diagnostics/seaice`: contains the code of the diagnostics (see the `seaice_class.py`)
-- `diagnostics/dummy-diagnostic/notebooks`: contains notebooks with examples of how to use the diagnostic
+- `diagnostics/seaice/notebooks`: contains notebooks with examples of how to use the diagnostics
-- `tests/dummy-diagnostic/`: contains tests for the diagnostic.
-Please add tests for all the functions you add to the diagnostic.
-Please load data that are needed for the tests not in the git.
-You may need to add data to the catalogue for the `ci` machine.
-If you need to add data to this catalogue, please contact the AQUA team.
-Tests run with a github action when you push to the repository in a pull request to the main branch.
-Note that the workflow file is in the `.github` folder.
-Modify it accordingly to your diagnostic and uncomment the lines to run the tests when you are ready.
-Please keep in mind that the suggested way to proceed is based on the creation of a `@pytest.mark.yourdiag` marker so that you can select only the test that you need in the workflow (see the workflow example).
-This marker has to be added in the `pytest.ini` file.
-- `diagnostics/dummy-diagnostic/data`: contains data for the tests if needed.
-Please do not commit large files to git.
-You can add data to the `.gitignore` file if needed.
-Make always use of the `Reader` class and functions available in the framework to load data.
-If you need to add data to the catalogue, please contact the AQUA team.
-- `env-dummy.yml`: contains the dependencies for the diagnostic.
-It is used to create a conda environment for the diagnostic.
-Diagnostics should be developed in separate environments to avoid conflicts between diagnostics that may need different python packages.
-Always check that the diagnostic works with the latest version of the framework and eventually update the dependencies in the `env-dummy.yml` file.
-(If you have suggestions on how to improve this, please let us know.s)
-- `docs/sphinx/sorce/diagnostics/dummy-diagnostic.rts`: contains the documentation for the diagnostic.
-Please add documentation for all the functions you add to the diagnostic.
+- `docs/sphinx/source/seaice/seaice-diagnostic.rts`: contains the documentation for the diagnostic.
 The documentation is built with sphinx.

 ### Code